Thraka/FreeDOS-B/README.md

 Softwares of FreeDOS B licensed under various licenses.

-This CD image is live CD. boot.img is boot disk of FreeDOS B. If you can't boot from CD, you should use this image.
+This CD image is live CD.
+The floppy boot.img is boot disk of FreeDOS B. If you can't boot from CD, you should use this image.

 # Included Software: